Yuvchenko-Kostiantyn/CategorySorter/README.md

 Also requires two folders, input and output.

 # Executing the script
-execute following command in a folder with the script itself _node index "file name.ext"_ where .ext is file extention while target file is located in input folder.
+Execute following command in a folder with the script itself

+_node index "file name.ext"_

+where .ext is file extention while target file is located in input folder.

 Sorted output files  will be saved into output folder